WPRDC/data-guide/docs/gettingstarted.md

 - The Regional Data Center will include a logo from all publishing organizations on each publisher's "organization" page on the Website.
 - Publishers should share a 189x189 pixel logo with the Regional Data Center for use on the Website.
 Most common graphic file formats (e.g. gif, jpg, etc) are acceptable.
 - A brief description of each organization should also be provided for inclusion on the Website.
 Two to three sentences should be sufficient.
 For examples, please see the Regional Data Center Website.
+- Show how to add to the site directly.